 What does the law say regarding whistleblowing legislation?

-Whistleblowing legislation applies to both employees and workers.
-This means that unlike most unfair dismissal claims, the requirement for two years’ continuous service in order to bring a claim for whistleblowing is not necessary.
+Whistleblowing legislation applies to both employees and workers and unlike most unfair dismissal claims, the requirement for two years’ continuous service in order to bring a claim for whistleblowing is not necessary.

 Do whistleblowers have legal protection?

-To qualify for legal protection, whistleblowers must prove that the disclosure is in the public interest.
+To qualify for whistleblower protection, you must prove that the disclosure is in the public interest.
 This is a complex test and it is assessed on a case-by-case basis.

-If you speak to one of our employment experts, they may be able to advise you about whether you will have the right to claim compensation for negative consequences, which you may suffer as a result of making your whistleblowing disclosure.
+If you speak to one of our employment experts, they may be able to advise you about whether you will have the right to claim compensation.
 Contact us today.

 Typical consequences that may arise from you whistleblowing include: